-For any company, there is no legal compulsion to distribute dividend.
+For any company, there is no legal compulsion to distribute dividends.
 However, there certain condition imposed by law regarding the way dividend is distributed.

 Basically there are three rules relating to dividend payments.

-- Net profit rule: According to this rule, if the company is in profit during the current year, it pays dividend and if it is in loss then it does not.
+According to this rule, if the company is in profit during the current year, it pays a dividend and if it is in loss then it does not.

-- The capital impairment rule: According to this rule, firm cannot pay dividend out of its paid in capital because it affects the firm’s equity base as they are kept to protect claim of creditors by maintaining sufficient equity base.
+According to this rule, the firm cannot pay dividends out of its paid-in the capital because it affects the firm’s equity base as they are kept to protect the claim of creditors by maintaining a sufficient equity base.

-- Insolvency rule: According to this rule, if firms total asset is less than its total liability then it cannot pay dividend as the firm is considered to be financially insolvent.
+According to this rule, if a firms total asset is less than its total liability then it cannot pay a dividend as the firm is considered to be financially insolvent.

-Dividend pay-out is also affected by firm’s liquidity position.
-In spite of sufficient retained earnings, the firm may not be able to pay cash dividend if the earnings are not held in cash.
-In this case the firm or company declares stock dividend instead of cash dividend.
+Dividend pay-out is also affected by a firm’s liquidity position.
+In spite of sufficient retained earnings, the firm may not be able to pay cash dividends if the earnings are not held in cash.
+In this case, the firm or company declares a stock dividend instead of cash dividends.

 A firm uses several forms of debt financing to meet its investment needs.
-These debt must be repaid at the maturity.
+These debts must be repaid at maturity.
 If the firm has to retain its profits for the purpose of repaying debt, the dividend payment capacity of the firm reduces.
-Therefore, the firm firstly pays payment to all the debt and if remains then provides dividend.
+Therefore, the firm firstly pays a payment to all the debt, and if remains then provide a dividend.

-When the needs for additional financing arise, the management of the firm may not prefer to issue additional common stock because of the fear of dilution in control on management.
-Therefore, a firm prefers to retain more earnings to satisfy additional financing need which reduces dividend payment capacity.
+When the needs for additional financing arise, the management of the firm may not prefer to issue additional common stock because of the fear of dilution in control of management.
+Therefore, a firm prefers to retain more earnings to satisfy additional financing needs which reduces dividend payment capacity.